Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

 The goal of this project is the implementation, in C++, of a 2D Particle Filter capable of localizing a vehicle using as input noisy sensor measurements and a feature map of the environment, with no "a priori" information (hence the "Kidnapped" situation).
 The state of the vehicle will be expressed by the x, y coordinates and the yaw (steering) angle theta.

 The source code is contained in the [src](./src) folder in this git repo.
-It is the evolution of a starter project provided directly by Udacity, where the [particle_filter.cpp](./src/particle_filter.cpp) was modified.
+It is the evolution of a starter project provided directly by Udacity, where the [particle_filter.cpp](./src/particle_filter.cpp) and [particle_filter.h](./src/particle_filter.h) were modified.
 The other files have been left fundamentally unchanged.

 The following sections of this writeup will provide details on the filter operations and the data flow, and in doing so the fundamental pieces of the code will be explained.
 A final [Results](Kidnapped_Vehicle_writeup.md#filter-results) section will show the outcomes of the filter running against the reference data set.